jwestrob/Script_Toybox/README.md

 # Script_Toybox
 A bunch of stuff I've made over time working in the Hiller lab.
 May or may not be useful to me or anyone in the future; some of these were relatively early creations of mine.
+Keep in mind I wrote lots of these before I learned how to do Bash one-liners; many of these scripts became irrelevant as soon as I learned how to do an in-line for loop in Bash.

 ## Align_and_separate.py
 For when you have raw reads (fasta format) and a contigs file (fasta format) and you'd like to separate out the reads mapping to each contig.